-Lady Beetle, Ladybeetle, Ladybird, Ladybird Beetle, Lady Beetle, Ladybug
+Lady Beetle, Ladybeetle, Ladybird, Ladybird Beetle, Lady Beetle, Ladybug, Ladybird Larvae, Ladybeetle Larvae

-Most are predatory, helping to keep garden pest populations under control.
+Most are predatory, helping to control garden pest populations.

-When thinking of these insects, our first thought is bright red with black polka dots.
+Adults: When thinking of these insects, our first thought is bright red with black polka dots.
 However, these insects are surprisingly diverse and colourful.
-Many display a vivid base colour such as red, orange, white, black or yellow; with some form of patterning, normally spots or stripes.
-The combination of colour and pattern signals to predators that these insects are toxic to eat.
-Ladybirds are typically hemispherical in shape, short-legged; with the head tucked-in closely behind the following body segment (Pronotum).
+Base colours include red, orange, white, black or yellow.
+They can have spots or stripes.
+Ladybirds are typically hemispherical, short-legged; with the head tucked-in closely behind the following body segment (Pronotum).
 They can appear 'smooth and shiny' or 'hairy and matte'.
-The larvae are distinctive.
-They're commonly black or grey with markings to match their parents e.g. a yellow ladybird nymph will be black with yellow markings.
+They're a small insect, growing no larger than a 1cm.
+A Two-spot Ladybird will only grow as large as 0.5cm.
+Larvae: Ladybird larvae are distinctive and almost diamond-shaped.
+They're commonly black or grey with markings to match their parents, e.g. a yellow ladybird nymph will be black with yellow markings.
 Of course, this is just a general rule of thumb.
-Some nymphs produce a waxy substance that forms tufts behind its rear.
-They're a small insect, growing no larger than 1cm.
-A Two-spot Ladybird will only grow as large as 0.5cm.
+Some larvae produce a waxy substance that forms tufts behind its rear end.

 You can attract beneficial ladybirds and larvae into your garden by installing insect habitats.
 This could either be a bug box or insect hotel; or other alternatives include flower borders, hanging baskets, hedges, wildflower patches and herb gardens.